UK's Hammond: talk of warship deployment complicates China ties

 When asked directly on BBC radio if the relationship had been damaged by Williamson’s threat, Hammond said: “It is a complex relationship and it hasn’t been made simpler by Chinese concerns about royal navy deployments in the South China Sea.”

-A Ministry of Defence official said the speech had been cleared in advance by both Hammond’s department and the prime minister’s office.
+A Ministry of Defence official said the speech had been cleared in advance by both Hammond’s department and Prime Minister Theresa May’s office.

+Asked whether the prime minister agreed with Hammond that the comments had complicated ties, May’s spokesman said Britain’s relationship with China was important.

+“We have strong and constructive ties on a range of issues and we will continue to do so,” he said.

 UK exports to and imports from China hit a record high in 2017.
 China was the UK’s sixth largest export market that year, worth 22.3 billion pounds ($29.15 billion) and its fourth largest source of imports, worth 45.2 billion pounds, according to the House of Commons Library.